Healthy Homes Assessment Brooklyn

 What We Do

-As building inspectors we deal with all the elements of professional home inspects.
-We’re there to make sure that you make the correct decision when purchasing your next property.
+As building inspectors we handle all aspects that come with expert house examinations.
+We’re here to ensure you make the best decision when purchasing your next property.

-We are serious about your investment, and undertake detailed checks to make sure you don’t receive any expensive or unwelcome surprise costs, meaning you are able to relax and focus on the fun parts of buying or owning your own house.
+We take your investment seriously, and undertake comprehensive checks to make sure you don’t receive any expensive or unwelcome surprises meaning you can relax and focus on the fun aspects of buying or owning your own house.

-We offer a wide range of services to ensure you are fully informed of the condition of any property you might be thinking of buying or selling as well as additional services.
+We specialise in a range of solutions to ensure that you are completely informed of the condition of any property you might be contemplating buying or selling as well as additional solutions.

-Our systematic approach to your inspection of your home and the latest software technology which includes digital photos in your reports, you are able to actually see any issues that may be found.
-Through our detailed report, it is no wonder that we get so many clients recommending our service to family members and acquaintances.
+With our systematic approach to inspecting your property and the most up-to-date software technology which includes digital photos in the reports, you are able to actually see any issues that could be discovered.
+Through our comprehensive report, it’s easy to understand why we get so many clients recommending our service to family and friends.

 Get in Touch - Get Peace of Mind